 Your image is set to the sRGB color mode (just make sure the mode is not CMYK)

-Here are a few standout nature and wildlife shots entered into past Sony World Photography Awards which might inspire you.
+Here are a few standout portraits entered into the Sony World Photography Awards to inspire you.

 Themes, deadlines and announcements